 I don’t create many sweet recipes, but this time of year, I love to give treats to my friends, family, and coworkers.
 Almond Joy Treats are a perfect addition to your homemade gift arsenal.
 They only require seven ingredients, most of which you probably already have on hand.

-No, they’re not technically “cookies,” but these sweet treats are soft on the inside with bits of crunchy coconut on top.
+No, they’re not technically “cookies,” but these Almond Joy Bites are soft on the inside with bits of crunchy coconut on top.
 They’re definitely addictive with their pockets of dark chocolate.

 Yes, but make sure to wrap them well to prevent freezer burn.
 To thaw, remove from the wrapping and place on a plate.
 If you thaw them wrapped, the released condensation will make them soggy.